-The debate over family ministry has been alive and well over the past 10 years and for that I am grateful.
+The debate over family ministry has been alive and well over the past ten years, and for that I am grateful.
 One of the things I was not aware of is how Dad’s were removed from being the primary spiritual leaders of their homes through the industrial revolution.
 Up to that point, there was no separation of duties within the family.
-The husband and wife were partners in both the economics of their home as well as the more domestic duties of child-rearing within the home.
+The husband and wife were partners in both the economics of their home as well as the more domestic tasks of child-rearing within the home.
 What’s crazy is the church let it happen.

 Parents don’t waste your pain.
 There is in every parent the good desire to protect their kids from harm.
 This should be done diligently this, however, is not the same thing as protecting your kids from all pain.
 First of all that is not a possibility.
 You can’t shield your kids from all pain.
 Second, it isn’t wise.
 Keeping your kids from all pain does not allow your kids to see life as it is and see Christ as he is.

 We waste our pain when we hide it, minimize it and deflect it.
 Pain is guaranteed in this life.
 More than any message your kids hear or any message you preach pain preaches a more vivid memory your kids will not soon forget.
 What causes pain in your life reveals to your kids what you love and where you run when you experience pain shows your kids who you serve.
 Because who or what you turn to is what you believe has the power to save you.

 Your pain isn’t just causing discomfort it is doing something.
 The Apostle Paul says You can see what it is doing but it producing in you an eternal weight of glory.

 Bishop J.C.
 Ryle says this about pain and suffering.